This post may contain affiliate links. Learn more.

 The best blazer for:

-Kenneth Cole’s Reaction Slim-Fit Blazer is one of the best velvet blazers around, and it’s the epitome of casual wear.
+Kenneth Cole’s Reaction Slim-Fit Blazer is one of the best blazers around, and it’s the epitome of classic evening attire and casual wear.

 Then again, it’s not meant only for the evening, because you can wear it during the day as well – especially when paired with jeans and a patterned shirt.

 It’s eye-catching, no matter when you wear it, however, and a great choice for men with a bold attitude.
-It has a subtle shine in the evening lights and comes in subdued shades of velvet that capture the nighttime vibe perfectly.
+It has a subtle shine in the evening lights and comes in a variety of colors that capture the nighttime vibe perfectly.

 It has a lot else going for it, as well, including double vents that provide a nice range of movement.
 Its shoulders are higher and its sleeves trimmer, which helps give it a tailored look.

-Other key features include a two-button closure and notch lapel, contrast edging at the top of the collar, and the front of the lapel edges, two flap pockets on the side, a single breast pocket, and three interior pockets.
+Other key features include a two-button closure and notch lapel, two flap pockets on the side, a single breast pocket, and three interior pockets.

 And, like everything else in the Kenneth Cole Reaction Label, it’s designed to be travel-smart.